Volkswagen Technical Glossary

 Electronic Fuel Injection (EFI)

-Electronic Fuel Injection (EFI) delivers a precision calculated amount of fuel through high pressure jets directly into the combustion chamber to deliver optimium performance and fuel efficiency.
+Electronic Fuel Injection (EFI) delivers a precision calculated amount of fuel through high pressure jets directly into the combustion chamber to deliver optimum performance and fuel efficiency.
 It does so based on input from various car engine sensors that allow the vehicle's computer to accurately calculate and adjust the cars air to fuel mixture.

 Emergency Assist combines the functions of Lane Assist and Adaptive Cruise Control in a new assistance system to monitor driving characteristics.

-If the sensors detect no steering, braking or acceleration activity, the system activates visual and acoustic warnings, and intitiates a quick jolt of the brakes to request the driver to take control of the vehicle.
+If the sensors detect no steering, braking or acceleration activity, the system activates visual and acoustic warnings, and initiates a quick jolt of the brakes to request the driver to take control of the vehicle.
 If the driver remains inactive, the system automatically takes control to slow down the vehicle and keep it in the lane.

 If there is sufficient stopping distance, the system decelerates the vehicle to a complete stop and switches on the electronic parking brake automatically.
 When Emergency Assist is actively controlling the vehicle, the hazard warning lights are switched on and the vehicle performs a slight snaking motion within its lane to warn other road users.2